qaisjp/comm2-report/chapters/02-background.md

 \chapter{Background}

-# Analysis of existing platform
+# Analysis of the existing platform

+The existing community platform can be found at https://community.mtasa.com and was written by Stanislav Bobrov [-@comm1].
+Throughout the rest of this report, the existing work will be referred to as "comm1", short for "community 1.0".

 ## Routes